olipho/scraping_projects/README.md

 - I wanted to reuse the function (DRY) I created to convert seconds and minutes but have not resolved that yet.
 - I get a 403 forbidden error when I query my own data because too many pages need to be accessed.
 It gets picked up as a bot after about 25 requests and I need it to do about ten more.
 Next step is to learn how to throttle (?) / vary the page request speed so it does not block me every time.

+If I had more time I would resolved some of the bugs I have detailed below, including
+- fixing the axis labelling on the graphs involving time which has been a continual challenge
+- I would like to be able to scrape all of the pages on my own profile, rather than getting a 403 error after 25 or so pages
+- A big thing would be to present this in a front end.
+I have played around with web frameworks (simple Flask and even simpler Django) but a free hosting service which seemed promising would only allow me to scrape from whitelisted sites.

 ## review_scores
 Created to learn how to scrape from multiple pages and put into a single dataframe.
 The purpose of this scrape allows me to see the most recent Pitchfork review scores showing artist and album title without having to load each page.